 Groups: Every coasteering experience can be different, stag and hen parties may choose to 'go big or go home', or to amble along the coast through caves and coves on a gentler sea safari.
 There is a reduced price for groups of six or more.

 After leaping into the depths of the ocean, retreat to this imposing farmhouse set in a beautiful rural location.
 Its traditional farmhouse style, period features and wonderful views combine to create a relaxing escape close to the Pembrokeshire coast.
 Once you’ve dried off after your coasteering adventure, pour yourself a drink, fire up the BBQ and unwind on the patio or challenge each other to a game of pool.

 Go wild in Wales this summer

-Whether you are looking for a property for a hen party or stag do, somewhere to host a team building corporate event or a base for an action-packed summer holiday, there are plenty of extreme things to do in Wales.
+Whether you are looking for hen party houses, stag party houses or somewhere to host a team-building corporate event or a base for an action-packed summer holiday, there are plenty of extreme things to do in Wales.
 Our big houses in Wales are sure to offer a hint of luxury and space to unwind after all the excitement.